 - An official transcript showing conferral of a bachelor's degree from a regionally accredited institution.
 Students who completed their university education outside the US must have earned a comparable recognized bachelor's degree, as determined by Webster University.
 Students who expect to earn their bachelor's degree by July (the month prior to the start of the program) must submit an official transcript showing current academic progress.
 A final degree-conferred transcript must be submitted for full admission.
 Applicants who have completed graduate-level work should also request an official graduate transcript to be mailed to the Office of Admission.

 - Students should have a minimum GPA of a 3.0 out of a 4.0 grading scale from their bachelor's degree.
 Students with below this GPA may be considered for admission if they show successful academic achievement in their junior and senior years.
 This is considered on a case-by-case basis.

-- A current resume showing educational, work and volunteer experience.
+- A current resume showing education, work, and volunteer experience.

-- An essay of 500-700 words, on the topic: "In your opinion, what is the biggest global problem facing the world today?"
+- An essay of 500-700 words in response to the following question: "In your opinion, what is the biggest global problem facing the world today?"